-The adaptive acceleration/deceleration procedure can now be used to eliminate abrupt starts by changing the value in CV #123.
-Start with a value of 30.
-The lower the value, the stronger the effect will be (e.g. 10 results in the strongest effect for acceleration, 90 or 99 the weakest).
-The tens digit is for defining the adaptive acceleration and the ones digit for the adaptive deceleration.
-To achieve the same results for both acceleration and deceleration enter the same value in tens and ones, in this example 33.
-However, if used in automated operations where precise stop points are required, set the ones digit to 0.
+For the first kind of start-up jolt, the adaptive acceleration procedure can now be used to eliminate abrupt starts by changing the value of the tents digit in CV #123.
+Start with a value of 20.
+The lower the value, the stronger the effect will be (e.g. 10 results in the strongest effect for acceleration, 90 the weakest).